 Turkish Almond Cookies

-These almond cookies are chewy and very tasty.
-Learn how to make almond cookies with almond flours and 3 more ingredients.
+These Turkish almond cookies are chewy and very tasty.
+Learn how to make cookies with almond flour and just three additional ingredients.
+These cookies are gluten free and super tasty!

 Servings: 20 cookies